sensibill/iodocs/README.md

 26. Each value in the list is a string.

 27. "Type" key value is *boolean* that will render a drop-down (select box) on the form for *true* and *false*.

+28. "ExampleResponse" allows you to provide an example response to the API call.

+29. "responses" follows a similar format to "parameters" except without the "Required" or "Default" fields, and with an additional "Example" field.
+This allows you to document how your responses are formatted.

 SUPPORT
 =======